ENCCS/hpda-python/content/performance.rst

    - 40 min exercises

-Once your code is working reliably, you can start thinking of optimizing it.
+Once your code is working reliably, you can start thinking of optimising it.

 .. warning::